-The AER's DMIS for Aurora Energy is designed to complement the broader regulatory framework by providing incentives for DNSPs to carry out efficient nonnetwork alternatives, and encourage DNSPs to explore ways to manage expected demand for distribution services through means other than network augmentation.
+The AER's proposed DMIS for Victorian DNSPs is designed to complement the broader regulatory framework by providing incentives for DNSPs to carry out efficient non-network alternatives, and encourage DNSPs to explore ways to manage expected demand for distribution services through means other than network augmentation.
 By undertaking demand side management, the need for network augmentation can be reduced or deferred.

-The DMIS, however, is not intended to be the sole, or even the primary, source of recovery of expenditure associated with demand management initiatives undertaken by DNSPs.
-To this end, the AER considers that the primary source of funding for demand management programs in a regulatory control period should be the forecast opex and capex approved in the distribution determination.
+The proposed DMIS, however, is not intended to be the sole, or even the primary, source of expenditure recovery associated with demand management initiatives undertaken by DNSPs.
+To this end, the AER considers that the primary source of funding for demand management programs in a regulatory control period should be the forecast operating expenditure (opex) and capital expenditure (capex) approved in the distribution determination.

 Clauses 6.5.6(e) and 6.5.7(e) of the NER require that, in determining whether it is satisfied with a DNSP's forecasts of capex and opex, the AER must have regard to the extent to which the DNSP has considered and made provision for non-network alternatives.
 These clauses do not oblige DNSPs to demonstrate that they have had specific regard to demand management alternatives to network-related capex and opex projects.
 However, an allowance for expenditure on demand management initiatives can be provided as part of a DNSP's forecast opex or capex at the time of making a distribution determination.
-For this to occur, the AER must be satisfied that a DNSP's expenditure proposals reasonably reflects the forecast capex or opex criteria in chapter 6 of the NER.
+For this to occur, the AER must be satisfied that a DNSP's expenditure proposal reasonably reflects the forecast capex or opex criteria in chapter 6 of the NER.

 The AER notes that there are existing incentives for DNSPs to conduct demand management within the current regulatory framework.
-For instance, the regulatory regime provides a financial incentive to undertake demand management expenditure that defers capex included in the forecast approved at the time of the distribution determination, to the extent that the benefits of the capex underspend outweigh the demand management expenditure required to achieve that deferral.
+For instance, the regulatory regime provides a financial incentive to undertake demand management expenditure that defers capex included in the forecast approved at the time of the distribution determination.
+The incentive will be realised to the extent that the benefits of the capex underspend outweigh the demand management expenditure required to achieve that deferral.

 Conversely, the regulatory framework may also provide some disincentives to undertake demand management.
-Most notably, non-network solutions may offer a lower (inherent and/or perceived) level of reliability when compared to network solutions, which has implications for a DNSP's network reliability obligations and ability to meet service performance targets.
+Most notably, non-network solutions may offer a lower (inherent and/or perceived) level of reliability when compared to network solutions having implications on a DNSP's network reliability obligations and ability to meet service performance targets.

-The objective of the AER's proposed DMIS is to provide incentives for DNSPs to implement efficient non-network alternatives or to manage the expected demand for standard control services in some other way.2 The DMIS complements approved capital and operating expenditure incentives for demand management, by facilitating investigation of viable and efficient demand management strategies so that DNSPs can improve their demand management capabilities.
-It will allow DNSPs to implement efficient non-network alternatives or to manage the expected demand for standard control services within and/or beyond the regulatory control period in which the scheme is applied.
+The objective of the AER's proposed DMIS is to provide incentives for DNSPs to implement efficient non-network alternatives or to manage the expected demand for standard control services in some other way.1 The DMIS complements approved capex and opex incentives for demand management, by facilitating investigation of viable and efficient demand management strategies enabling DNSPs to improve demand management capabilities.
+It allows DNSPs to implement efficient nonnetwork alternatives or to manage the expected demand for standard control services within and/or beyond the regulatory control period in which the scheme is applied.
 The scheme is therefore designed to provide further financial capacity to a DNSP to examine demand side alternatives beyond that which may be readily captured in its core revenue proposal.

-2 NER, Clause 6.6.3(a)
+1 NER, Clause 6.6.3(a)

-The AER proposes to apply a DMIS in the form of a demand management innovation allowance in Tasmania for the 2012-13 to 2016-17 regulatory control period.
+The AER proposes to apply a DMIS in the form of a demand management innovation allowance in Victoria for the 2011-15 regulatory control period.
+The AER expects, subject to comments from interested parties to this proposal, that the Victorian DMIS will be very similar or the same in structure to the DMIS published for South Australia and Queensland.